davidssmith/DCEMRI.jl/README.md

                         contrast agent relaxivity (1/s) (type:
                         Float64)
-  -r, --TR TR           repetition time (ms) (type: Float64) -d, --dceflip DCEFLIP
+  -r, --TR TR           repetition time (ms) (type: Float64) -d, --DCEflip DCEFLIP
-                        flip angle of DCE data (type: Float64) -t, --t1flip T1FLIP [T1FLIP...]
+                        flip angle of DCE data (type: Float64) -c, --SERcutoff SERCUTOFF
+                        minimum SER to include in processing mask (type: Float64)
+  -t, --T1flip T1FLIP [T1FLIP...]
-                        flip angle(s) of T1 data (type: Float64)
+                        list of flip angle(s) of T1 data (type:
-  -m, --modelflags MODELFLAGS
+                        Float64)
+  -m, --models MODELS [MODELS...]
-                        logical OR of models to try (1=plasma only, 2=Standard, 3=Extended) (type: Int64, default:
+                        list of models: 1=plasma only, 2=Standard,
-                        7)
+                        3=Extended (type: Int64)
   -p, --plotting        plot intermediate results
   -w, --workers WORKERS
-                        number of parallel workers to use (one per CPU core is best) (type: Int64, default: 4) -v, --verbose         show verbose output
+                        number of parallel workers to use (one per CPU core is good) (type: Int64, default: 4) -v, --verbose         show verbose output
   -h, --help            show this help message and exit

 ```

 To process a DCEMRI data set from the command line, the minimum invocation is
 `dcefit /path/to/my/dce/data.mat`.

 The input data MAT file must contain the following:
-- `aif`: Arterial input function (Cp) as a vector, resampled to the DCE time points.
+- `Cp`: Arterial input function as a vector, resampled to the DCE time points.
-- `dcedata`: DCE data as a 3-D array (1 time by 2 space dimensions).
+- `DCEdata`: DCE data as a 3-D array (1 time by 2 space dimensions).
+- `DCEflip` : flip angle in deg of DCE data
 - `t`: time vector representing the dcedata samples.
+- `TR`: repetition time of DCE scan
-- R1 information as either `R1map` and `S0map`, representing pre-calculated R1 relaxation maps, or as `t1data`, indicating that
+- R1 information as either `R10` and `S0`, representing pre-calculated R1 relaxation maps, or as `T1data`, indicating that
 a multi-flip scan was performed and must be analyzed.
-If `t1data` is supplied, the code also needs `t1flip`, a vector of flip angles (in degrees) for the multi-flip data.
+If `T1data` is supplied, the code also needs `T1flip`, a vector of flip angles (in degrees) for the multi-flip data.

 The results will be saved in the current directory as `results.mat`.
 You can override the output file name and location with the `--outfile` flag.